penumbra-zone/guide/pages/relayers.md

 There are two Penumbra-specific exceptions: 1) key support; and 2) on-disk view database support.

 ### Penumbra spend keys
-The Penumbra integration does Hermes does not support the [`hermes keys add`](https://hermes.informal.systems/documentation/commands/keys/index.html) flow for Penumbra chains.
+The Penumbra integration does not support the [`hermes keys add`](https://hermes.informal.systems/documentation/commands/keys/index.html) flow for Penumbra chains.
 Instead, you should add the Penumbra wallet spendkey directly to the generated `config.toml` file, like so:

 ```toml